-If you don’t have the financial means to live comfortably without income until you retire should you ever become disabled, you may want to consider disability policies that last until at least age 62.
+If you don’t have the financial means to live comfortably without earned income until you retire, you may want to consider disability policies that last until at least age 62.

 Long-term care insurance

-As life expectancies continue to climb, the probability you or your spouse will require home health care or nursing-home care may be greater than you think.
+As life expectancies continue to climb, the probability you or your spouse will require home health care or nursing-home care rises as well.

-For many – if not most – people, long-term care coverage is the best way to protect against potentially devastating costs of extended care later in life.
+For some, long-term care coverage may be the best way to help protect against potentially devastating costs of extended care later in life.
 Like some other types of insurance, purchasing early may lead to savings down the road.

 A critical planning component

 Next time you review your retirement plan, don’t forget to consider your insurance needs.
-Life, disability, and long-term care insurance can all help protect your financial goals to and through retirement and beyond.
+Life, disability, and long-term care insurance can help you stay on track toward your financial goals through retirement and beyond.

 - Determine your insurance needs.

-- Ask a financial professional for help finding the right insurance solutions for your needs.
+- Ask a financial professional for help finding the right insurance coverage for your needs.

 2 Integrated Benefits Institute, 2018 Health and Productivity Benchmarking, Long-Term Disability